Robert Lewandowski joins Barcelona in Miami for US tour

-Already wearing Barcelona’s colors, Robert Lewandowski joined the squad in Miami on Sunday ahead of his medical and the signing of his contract with the Catalan club.
+Already wearing Barcelona's colours, Robert Lewandowski joined the squad in Miami ahead of his medical and the signing of his contract with the Catalan club.

-“I am very happy to have joined FC Barcelona,” Lewandowski said from Miami in a video released by Barcelona ahead of its U.S. tour.
+"I am very happy to have joined FC Barcelona," Lewandowski said on Sunday from Miami in a video released by Barcelona ahead of its US tour.

 The striker will sign his contract and be officially introduced by the club after undergoing the medical on Monday.

-Barcelona on Saturday reached an agreement with Bayern Munich to acquire the Poland striker in a deal expected to reach nearly 50 million euros ($50.5 million).
+Barcelona on Saturday reached an agreement with Bayern Munich to acquire the Poland striker in a deal expected to reach nearly 50 million euros (USD 50.5 million).

 Barcelona's squad, still without Lewandowski, had its first training session in the United States on Sunday.
 It will play Miami in Florida before facing Real Madrid in Las Vegas, Juventus in Dallas and the New York Red Bull in New Jersey.